awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/deployment-chapt.rst

 * :ref:`tkv-deploy-beanstalk` describes how to use the Visual Studio IDE to deploy applications to |EB|.

+* :ref:`tkv-deploy-ecs` describes how to use the Visual Studio IDE to deploy applications to |ECS|.

 * :ref:`tkv-deployment-tool` describes how to use the standalone deployment tool to deploy to either
   |EB| containers or |CFN| stacks from a command window.